 Vegetables and herbs are an irreplaceable part of Vietnamese main meals.
-Thanks to the tropical climate, Vietnam has many different kinds of green which make the cuisine more colorful and nutritious.
-And morning glory is one of the most mentioned names on the must-try vegetables and is often seen in restaurants’ menus when you come to Vietnam.
+Thanks to the tropical climate, Vietnam has many kinds of green, making the cuisine more colorful and nutritious.
+Morning Glory is on the must-try vegetables list and is often seen on restaurant menus when you come to Vietnam.

 The Origin of Morning Glory